A Week of Creativity, Exploration, and Renewal

 10-12

-(a chance to follow writing prompts, generating short writing and sharing it; )
+(a chance to follow writing prompts, generating and sharing poetry or stories)

 12-1